Vietnam.vn - Nền tảng quảng bá Việt Nam

 Step 3: Enter the user's address to allow access to emergency services in case of urgent assistance.

-For Android OS
+For Android operating system

 Step 3: Follow the on-screen instructions to enable Wi-Fi Calling > Enter your address information to allow access to emergency services when needed.

-You can also check if your phone and service provider support Wi-Fi Calling by looking for Wi-Fi Calling in the Settings app, or contact your device manufacturer to determine if your phone supports this feature.
+You can also check if your phone and service provider support Wi-Fi Calling by searching for Wi-Fi Calling in the Settings app, or contact your device manufacturer to determine if your phone supports this feature.

-Mint (Synthesis)
+Mint (Compilation)

 Source